alexguanga/alexguanga.github.io/aboutme.md

 title: Aboutme
 image: assets/images/image1
 nav-menu: true
+image: /assets/images/images/Alex1.jpg
 ---
 ![image-title-here](/assets/images/Alex1.jpg){:class="img-responsive"}
 # Hi, I'm Alex.
 ****

 > "Youth is wasted on the young."
 George Bernard Shaw
 - My journey begins New York.
 Born and raised in Queens, I have encompassed the New York City vibe: work hard and get yours.
-Or like one of my favorite rappers writes, "Nothing's equivalent to the New York state of mind _Nothing's equivalent to the New York state of mind_.
+Or like one of my favorite rappers writes, _Nothing's equivalent to the New York state of mind_.
 - I am recent graduate of the City University of New York, Hunter College.
 I majored in Economics and minors in Computer Science and Mathematics.
 During my academic career, I have interned at an NGO, a start-up, and a library.
 - I was fortunate I found Data Science/Machine Learning.
 I was also fortunate I crafted an interdisciplinary that prepared with the technical and theoretical frameworks in data science.
 Using these skills, I have built my skill set by taking Coursera and Udemy courses in data science.
 I will be creating a review on these courses so stay tuned!
 Moreover, these courses have helped me tackle side projects on finance, socioeconomic, human behavior, and really anything that captures my attention.